matthiashaefeli/currency_api/README.md

 # Currency API

-Currency API provides a simple API, converting one currency to another in json format.
+Currency API provides a simple API, returns the value of a currency in json format.

+Stores the searched currency in the DB

+# Requirements

+This code has been run and tested by Ruby 2.7.0, Rails 6.0.3.2

 # How to set up locally

 ```
 $ git clone
-$ cd
+$ cd currency_api
 $ bundle install
 $ rails db:create
 $ rails db:migrate